klayu/hb_dialpine/content/english/pages/privacy-policy.md

 **When do we Disclose Information to Third Parties?**

-Except as set forth in this Privacy Policy, the Cookie Policy, or the DialPine Data Protection Addendum or as specifically authorized by you, we will not disclose any information to third parties outside of DialPine.
+Except as set forth in this Privacy Policy as specifically authorized by you, we will not disclose any information to third parties outside of DialPine.

+We use the following 3rd Parties by consting to our Terms Of Use you consent to Dial Pine sharing your Voice Samples, Text Messages,  Phone Numbers, Name, Date Of Birth with these 3rd Parties in **Category A** with the expicit intent making Phone Based bookings using Dial Pine Service.

+**Category A**
+- Twilio : For Phone and SMS related interactions
+- Amazon Web Services : For running our Booking Scheduling Engine
+- Google Calendar and Google Contacts : Where your events and contacts are stored.

+**Category B**
+- Google Analytis : For providing traffic insights of our site visitors
+- Google Ads : For advertising our services to customers.

-Laws and Legal Rights
+**Laws and Legal Rights**

 We may disclose your information (including personally identifiable information) if we believe in good faith that we are required to do so in order to comply with an applicable statute, regulation, rule or law, a subpoena, a search warrant, a court or regulatory order, or other valid legal process.
 We may disclose personally identifiable information in special circumstances when we have reason to believe that disclosing this information is necessary to identify, contact, or bring legal action against someone who may be violating our Terms of Service, to detect fraud, or to protect the safety and/or security of our users, the DialPine Service or the general public.
 We are subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).